gauchedroite/limbo/editor/README.md

 npm install -g webpack
 ```

-For some reason under Windows `webpack` needs to be installed twice to get over the errors produced the first time around.
+For some reason under Windows `webpack` sometimes needs to be installed twice to get over the errors produced the first time around.
 I'm sure there's a foot long explanation for that but, whatever...

 Installation